How to Get a CDL License in Florida

-According to the U.S. Bureau of Labor and Statistics, professional truck driving remains one of the fastest-growing industries in the United States with a 21% projected increase over the next decade.
-If you’re considering becoming a professional truck driver or other transportation professional in Florida, you’ll need to obtain a commercial drivers license (CDL) and meet state requirements.
-The following outlines the steps you’ll need to take in order to get a Florida CDL license.
+According to the U.S. Bureau of Labor and Statistics, professional truck driving remains one of the fastest-growing industries in the United States, with a 21% projected to increase over the next decade.
+If you’re considering becoming a professional truck driver or another transportation professional in Florida, you must obtain a commercial driver’s license (CDL) and meet state requirements.
+The following outlines the steps you’ll need to take to get a Florida CDL license.

 Step 1: Prerequisites & Education

-In order to obtain a CDL, you’ll need to be at least 18 years old, pass the vision test and hold a valid Operators License.
-You’ll also need to obtain a medical physical and a federal Department of Transportation (DOT) medical card in order to get behind the wheel of a commercial vehicle.
+To obtain a CDL, you must be at least 18, pass the vision test, and hold a valid operator’s License.
+You’ll also need to obtain a medical physical and a federal Department of Transportation (DOT) medical card to get behind the wheel of a commercial vehicle.

-There are three types of CDLs in Florida: Class A, Class B and Class C. Each has its own guidelines in terms of total weight limit.
+There are three types of CDLs in Florida: Class A, Class B, and Class C. Each has its guidelines in terms of the total weight limit.
 The Florida Department of Motor Vehicles (DMV) website outlines the specific requirements for each Class.
-Once you determine which Class you’ll be applying to, you’ll then need to visit the Florida Department of Highway Safety and Motor Vehicles (DHSMV) website for a complete CDL handbook.
+Once you determine which Class you’ll be applying to, you must visit the Florida Department of Highway Safety and Motor Vehicles (DHSMV) website for a complete CDL handbook.

-Each Class requires a specific exam, which may be given in English, Spanish or Haitian Creole.
+Each Class requires a specific exam, which may be in English, Spanish, or Haitian Creole.
 You can download the full CDL handbook right from the DHSMV website.
-For example, Class A CDLs require the following: Testing on general knowledge and a combinations vehicle test, a basic skills test, air brakes, pre-trip, CDL road test and additional testing for any endorsements you may wish to add.
+For example, Class A CDLs require testing on general knowledge and a combinations vehicle test, a basic skills test, air brakes, pre-trip, CDL road test, and additional testing for any endorsements you wish to add.